 Digital workplace trends indicate that incorporating a bit of automation simplifies operations workflows and internal communications.
 Using internal communications tools, like an employee intranet portal…

 Unlike many industries struggling to adapt to changing technologies, hotels have experienced significant business growth within the past decade.
 Our eBook, “Hospitality Trends for 2018,” explains the key factors in such economy-proof occupancy increases in the hospitality industry and why improving internal communications is an essential part of your digital strategy.
-There’s never been a better time for hotels to embrace digital internal communications trends in hospitality corporate culture and marketing.
+There’s never been a better time for hotels to embrace digital internal hospitality trends 2018 in hospitality corporate culture and marketing.

 Three of the main reasons for major expansion in the hospitality industry are: